Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

-\begin{remark}{As we can see from Subsubsection \ref{sec:XY_indual}, in the dual lattice decomposition to $(\Sigma,L)$, the $\ooXY$-model reduces to the Kitaev model based on $Y$ if $X=\{1\}$, \cite[Lemma 2.6]{balsam-kirillov}.
+\begin{remark}As we can see from Subsubsection \ref{sec:XY_indual}, in the dual lattice decomposition to $(\Sigma,L)$, the $\ooXY$-model reduces to the Kitaev model based on $Y$ if $X=\{1\}$, \cite[Lemma 2.6]{balsam-kirillov}.
 In the general case the $\ooXY$-model gives a groupoid version of the Kitaev model based on the groupoid $X//Y$.
 We have additional edge operators, that do not exist in the original Kitaev model, that impose an energy penalty on configurations outside $X//Y$; see Remark \ref{rem:in_act_grp}.
-The case when $Y=\{1\}$ is just Potts model on $|X|$; see \cite{Martin_Potts}.} \end{remark}
+The case when $Y=\{1\}$ is just Potts model on $|X|$ {(see \cite{Martin_Potts}\cite[\S 1.1]{Fatimah}), considering again the dual lattice.} \end{remark}